-We have been hard at work on accessibility, and have worked with many different organizations to help them design their ohyay sites in an accessible manner.
+We have been hard at work on accessibility, and have worked with many different organizations to help them design their workspaces in an accessible manner.

-Given ohyay is a platform, much of the work in making the site accessible falls on the creator of the space, but we are always happy to help support, and have made many changes to the platform itself from feedback from accessibility-minded clients.
+Given ohyay is a platform, much of the work in making the site accessible falls on the creator of the workspace.
+We are happy to help support and have made many changes to the platform itself with feedback from accessibility-minded clients.
 We have helped clients produce events where attendees were using screen readers or had other needs.

 - We allow the creator to specify ARIA labels, custom tabindex, and custom access keys for any elements in each room.

-- We provide ARIA labels and tabindex for the system level icons (things like settings, etc), so users can navigate everything with the keyboard.
+- We provide ARIA labels and tabindex for the system level icons (e.g. settings) so users can navigate everything with the keyboard.

 - We are working on extending our API to allow other software to send in captions via HTTP POST.

 - We support closed captions files on pre-recorded videos via Closed Caption Input.

 - We have support for providing a space for a sign language video feed and an icon to let users toggle this on/off.
 Here's a screenshot from a conference that has both captions and ASL interpretation.
 (Notice the icons at lower right).

 There are three options for live closed captions in ohyay: having a live scribe type into a special ohyay interface, using a third-party site, or using an automated caption solution.

 If you have a live scribe doing the captioning in ohyay: